fgullo/uncertaincores/README.md

 <strong>TERMS OF USAGE:</strong>
 The following paper should be cited in any research product whose findings are based on the code here distributed:

-- F. Bonchi F. Gullo, A. Kaltenbrunner, Y. Volkovich.<br>
+- F. Bonchi, F. Gullo, A. Kaltenbrunner, Y. Volkovich.<br>
 [Core Decomposition of Uncertain Graphs](https://doi.org/10.1145/2623330.2623655).<br>
 Proceedings of the 20th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD 2014), pp. 1316-1325.
 New York, NY, USA - August 24-27, 2014.
 <p>